callstackincubator/rock/packages/cli/README.md

 ## Features

 **🖥️ Brand New CLI**
 A familiar CLI experience with end-to-end development and build workflows.
-Migrate in just 10 minutes.
+Migrate in seconds with `npm create rock`.

 **☁️ Reusable Cloud Builds**
 Reliable caching of native artifacts (APK, IPA) that you can store wherever you prefer, or use our out-of-the-box integrations with GitHub, S3, and R2.